Influence of Caste System in Clothing – Medieval South India Before Sultanates

 2ND PANDYAN EMPIRE (1212 CE – 1345 CE)

-Pandyas, credited to be the oldest among the three ancient Dravidian kingdoms dating up to the first Sangam, reestablish their territorial authority in medieval period by 13th century.
-The discriminatory caste stratification continued to prevail under the Pandyas, who established the largest empire in Thamizh Nadu after the fall of Chozhas.
+Pandyas, credited to be the oldest among the three ancient Dravidian kingdoms dating up to the first Sangam, reestablish their territorial authority in the medieval period by the 13th century.
+The discriminatory varna hierarchies continued to prevail under the Pandyas, who established the largest empire in Thamizh Nadu after the fall of Chozhas.
 Following the traditions of Pallavas and Chozhas, Pandya rulers continued to grant tax-free lands to the temples and the priestly Brahmins.
 Valankai division continued to occupy high positions in the military services of the Pandyas.
 Vellalas continued to enjoy their socio-economic status under the Pandya rule.
 Nadar community members were employed in tax collection by Pandyas and as hereditary tax collectors, the Nadars held civil authority over the lands on their control.
 The Parava community was associated with pearl fishing and pearl was considered as an auspicious ornament.
 Muthu maalai or pearl necklace featuring 104 pearls arranged on a silk string was worn by Pandya royals.

 A civil war broke out between Sundara Pandya and Vira Pandya who were the sons of King Maravarman Kulasekhara Pandya.
 Sundara Pandya invited Malik Kafur of Delhi Sultanate to invade the country.
 In 1311, Malik Kafur’s army drove away Vira Pandya and conquers Pandya Nadu.
 About half a century later Vijaya Nagar rulers defeated the sultanates and brought the Thamizh country under their rule.